 Disney Resort Room Features

-Moderate resort rooms sleep up to four guests (plus a crib) on two queen beds and approximately 300 square feet.
-Some rooms at Port Orleans Riverside and Caribbean Beach Resort can accommodate five people, with the fifth person on a small child size pull down bed.
-There are again a limited number of king rooms available that will accept 2 guests, or 2 guests and one under 3 in a crib.
-Coronado Springs has a few suites available but they are more suited to business travellers.
-The resorts have exterior hallways.
+Moderate resort rooms sleep up to 4 guests (plus a crib) on two queen beds and approximately 300 square feet.
+Moreover, some rooms at Port Orleans Riverside and Caribbean Beach Resort can accommodate 5 people, with the 5th person on a small child size pull down bed.
+There are a limited number of king rooms available that will accommodate 2 guests, or 2 guests and one under 3 in a crib.
+In addition, Coronado Springs has a few suites available but they are more suited to business travelers.
+Finally, the resorts have exterior hallways.